Transport in the United Kingdom: Air transport

-Other major airports include Stansted Airport in Essex and Luton Airport in Bedfordshire, both about 30 mi north of London, Birmingham Airport in Solihull, Newcastle Airport, Liverpool Airport, and Bristol Airport.
+Other major airports include Stansted Airport in Essex and Luton Airport in Bedfordshire, both about 30 mi north of London, Birmingham Airport, Newcastle Airport, Liverpool Airport, and Bristol Airport.

 Outside England, Cardiff, Edinburgh and Belfast, are the busiest airports serving Wales, Scotland and Northern Ireland respectively.

 The largest airline in the United Kingdom by passenger traffic is easyJet, whereas British Airways is largest by fleet size and international destinations.
 Others include Jet2, TUI Airways and Virgin Atlantic.